Quantum chaos in the sparse SYK model: Acknowledgments

 \section{Acknowledgments}

 We are grateful for helpful discussions with Brian Swingle, Stephen Shenker, Masanori Hanada, Douglas Stanford, Juan Maldacena, Sandip Trivedi, Alexey Milekhin, Tommy Schuster, and Alexei Kitaev.
 The research of PO was supported in part by Caltech's Summer Undergraduate Research Fellowship (SURF) program.
 PO also acknowledges the Perimeter Institute for Theoretical Physics, which sponsored a visit enabling him to present this work at the 2023 It from Qubit Conference.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 HG was supported by the Simons Foundation It from Qubit Collaboration, the Institute for Quantum Information and Matter at Caltech, and BlueQubit Inc. JP acknowledges funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant {PHY}-{1733907}), the Simons Foundation It from Qubit Collaboration, the DOE QuantISED program ({DE}-{SC0018407}), and the Air Force Office of Scientific Research ({FA9550}-{19}-{1}-{0360}).
+Dedicated in memory of ``Pop'', Lee R.\ Summerlin II (1934--2024), whose everlasting impact as a grandfather, mentor, and teacher reach beyond what words can capture.